-But if you’re reading this post I can only guess you’d agree with me—that some amount of meat does have a place in a healthy diet.
+But if you’re reading this post I can only guess you’d agree with me on one thing.
+That some amount of meat does have a place in a healthy diet.

 Pork happens to be ultra delicious because of it’s higher fat content.
 And I’m A-OK with that because the story we’ve been told about fat being evil is fiction!
 F-I-C-T-I-O-N

-Our bodies need fat to be healthy (even saturated fat!) and the cost of a low-fat crazed diet industry has been to add huge amounts of sugar to make bland, fat-less food taste appetizing.
+Our bodies need fat to be healthy (even saturated fat!).
+The cost of a low-fat crazed diet industry has been to add huge amounts of sugar to make bland, fat-less food taste appetizing.

 So my suggestion: keep the beautiful, lip-licking fat that nature handed us (probably for a good reason).
-Enjoy every minute of it, but make sure it’s coming from quality sources—like pasture raised or antibiotic-free meat.
+Enjoy every minute of it.
+Just make sure it’s coming from quality sources—like pasture raised or antibiotic-free meat.

 And since we’re always looking to cut back on the processed sugar (which we’re finding out is the REAL culprit of inflammation, weight gain, and disease) we’ll make a bangin’ sweet chili sauce with honey.

 And we’ll dip, and enjoy, and declare Thai Meatballs with Sweet Chili Sauce our new favorite guiltless-pleasure!

 - 4-5 green onions, chopped (white and light green parts only)